DiamondLightSource/graph-federation/README.md

     # Required.
     subgraph-schema-filename:

-    # The name of the artifact to be created containing the supergraph schema.
+    # The name of the artifact to be created containing the generated router execution config.
     # Optional.
-Default is 'supergraph'
+Default is 'router-execution-config'
-    supergraph-schema-artifact:
+    execution-config-artifact:

-    # The name of the supergraph schema file within the created artifact.
+    # The name of the generated execution config within the created artifact.
     # Optional.
-Default is 'supergraph.graphql'
+Default is 'router-execution-config.json'
-    supergraph-schema-filename:
+    execution-config-filename:

     # The ID of the GitHub App used to create the commit / pull request
     # Required when publish is true.